rdilweb/docusaurus-plugin-remote-content/README.md

 This is the secondary mode.
 You can use the Docusaurus CLI to update the content when needed.
 All you need to do is run `docusaurus download-remote-X`, where X is either `blog` or `docs`.
-You can also use `docusaurus clean-remote-X` to remove the downloaded files.
+You can also use `docusaurus clear-remote-X` to remove the downloaded files.

 ## Alright, so how do I use this???